stellar/stellar-disbursement-platform-backend/README.md

 #### Wallet Registration UI

 The Wallet Registration UI is also hosted by the Core server, and enables recipients to confirm their phone number and other information used to verify their identity.
-Once recipients have registered through this UI, the Transaction Submission Server (TSS) immediately makes the payment to the recpients registered Stellar account.
+Once recipients have registered through this UI, the Transaction Submission Server (TSS) immediately makes the payment to the recipients registered Stellar account.

+#### Core + Anchor Platform Integration

+The Wallet Registration flow kicks off within the recipient's wallet app.
+This app interacts with the [Anchor Platform] to initiate the [SEP-24] deposit process through the SDP (Stellar Disbursement Platform).
+The SDP collects the necessary recipient information to ultimately execute the payment to them.

+Note that the [Anchor Platform] is a distinct project that is being deployed alongside the SDP and is needed for the receiver registration.
+It handles the implementation of interoperability protocols such as [SEP-1], [SEP-10], and [SEP-24], making their endpoints available to wallet apps.
+The [Anchor Platform] is pre-configured in both the Docker Compose file in the `dev` directory, and the helm chart.

+To ensure a seamless integration between the SDP and the Anchor Platform, follow these steps:

+1. 🚨 **Critical Step**: Configure the Anchor Platform with `PLATFORM_SERVER_AUTH_TYPE: JWT`.
+This setting is crucial for securing your Anchor Platform's backoffice API via JWT token authentication.
+1. **Shared Secrets for API Authentication**: The `SECRET_PLATFORM_API_AUTH_SECRET` in the Anchor Platform should match `ANCHOR_PLATFORM_OUTGOING_JWT_SECRET` in the SDP.
+1. **Shared Secrets for SEP-24**: The secrets `SECRET_SEP24_INTERACTIVE_URL_JWT_SECRET` and `SECRET_SEP24_MORE_INFO_URL_JWT_SECRET` in the Anchor Platform need to align with `SEP24_JWT_SECRET` in the SDP.
+1. **SEP-10 Configuration**: The `SECRET_SEP10_SIGNING_SEED` in the Anchor Platform should be consistent with the `SEP10_SIGNING_PRIVATE_KEY` in the SDP.

+By following these steps, you'll ensure a secure and efficient integration between your SDP and Anchor Platform systems.

 ### Transaction Submission Service